 The currently most popular and well-known method used for simulating samples from known distributions is the inverse transformation method (also known as inverse transform sampling)~\citep{ross2006first}).

-The uniform distribution in $(0,1)$ plays a central role during the simulations procedures as, in general, the procedures are based on this distribution.
+The uniform distribution in $(0,1)$ plays a central role during the simulation procedures as, in general, the procedures are based on this distribution.
 There are many methods for simulating pseudo-random samples from uniform distributions.
-The congruential method and the feedback shift register method are the most popular ones, being other procedures combinations of these algorithms \citep{niederreiter1992random}.
+The congruential method and the feedback shift register method are the most popular ones, and other procedures are combinations of these algorithms \citep{niederreiter1992random}.
 Here, we consider the standard procedure implemented in R to generate samples from the uniform distribution.

 Let $u$ be a realization of a random variable $U$ with distribution $U(0,1)$.
 From the inverse transformation method, we have that $X=F^{-1}(u)$, where $F(.)$ is a invertible distribution function, so that $F_X^{-1}(u) = \inf\{x;F(x)\geq u, u\in (0,1)\}.$ Hence, the method involves the computation of the quantile function of the target distribution.